-Each year during Homecoming Weekend, the Alumni Association honors alumni whose success and involvement make us all proud.
+Each year the Alumni Association honors alumni whose success and involvement make us all proud.

 Distinguished Alumni Awards

-The Professional Achievement Award recognizes a distinguished alumna or alumnus of Shenandoah University who has a successful career, and who has demonstrated outstanding achievements in his or her chosen field or profession.
+The Young Career Achievement Award recognizes alumni of Shenandoah University under the age of 35 who has made significant achievements in their chosen field or profession.

 Service to the University

-The Service to the University Award recognizes an alumna or alumnus of Shenandoah University who has demonstrated ongoing dedication to the university and honors that dedication by selflessly serving the institution in an extraordinary manner.
+The Service to the University Award recognizes alumni of Shenandoah University who has demonstrated ongoing dedication to the university and honors that dedication by selflessly serving the institution in an extraordinary manner.

-The Young Career Achievement Award recognizes an alumna or alumnus of Shenandoah University under the age of 35 who has made significant achievements in his or her chosen field or profession.
+The Professional Achievement Award recognizes distinguished alumni of Shenandoah University who has a successful career, and who has demonstrated outstanding achievements in their chosen field or profession.

 The Shenandoah University Alumni Association invites nominations for candidates for the Distinguished Alumni Awards.